 All trains depart from Bratislava hl.st and arrive at Wien Hbf.
 Here’s what else you should know about this type of transport:

-- Over 20 trains per day travel in both directions, every day of the week, even on Sundays.
+- Over 20 trains per day travel in both directions.
+They depart approximately once every hour, every day of the week.

 - The first train from Bratislava to Vienna departs from Bratislava hl.st. at 5:37 AM – Monday through Sunday.
 The last one leaves at 10:37 PM every day without exceptions.